jbq2/CS301-101-team7_SemanticSegmentation/docs/hyperparameter-optimization.md

 Depending on the overall model, a wide variety of hyperparameters will be in play.
 Specifically for this project, the clear hyperparameters that are not completely hidden inside the UNet black box are the learning rate, the number of epochs, type of optimizer, and batch size. <br>

 From running the baseline test on the model, the main issue that was noticed was the model was overfitting the training set.
 As stated in the markdown file [baseline-performance.md](baseline-performance.md), this could be due to the number of epochs being set to too high of a number (100 in the baseline test).
 Other properties were unexplored at the time when baseline-performance.md was written (during milestone-2), but will be explored in this milestone.
-These other properties of interest are learning rate, dropout rate, batch size, and optimizer.
+These properties of interest are learning rate, dropout rate, batch size, and optimizer.
 The baseline values for these hyperparameters are as follows:
 - learning rate: 0.001 (adam optimizer)
 - batch size: 16
 - optimizer: adam